General Electric F110: Further developments

 The F110 would see the development of a further enhanced variant starting in 2000 with the F110-GE-132, initially referred to as the F110-GE-129EFE (Enhanced Fighter Engine).
-The -132 incorporates an improved fan that is more efficient and can increase maximum airflow, composite fan duct, durability improvements to the hot section, radial augmentor (or afterburner), and control system improvements.
+Both the -132 and its competitor, the Pratt & Whitney F100-PW-232, were designed to make full use of the F-16's Modular Common Inlet Duct (MCID), or "Big Mouth" inlet introduced in the Block 30 variant.
+The -132 incorporates an improved fan that is more efficient and can increase maximum airflow, composite fan duct, durability improvements to the hot section, radial augmentor, and control system improvements.
 The engine leveraged research performed under the Integrated High Performance Turbine Engine Technology (IHPTET) program.
-The -132 produces 19000 lbf of thrust in intermediate power and 32500 lbf in afterburner but can also be tuned to run at -129 thrust levels to increase inspection intervals from 4,300 cycles to 6,000; the older -129 can be upgraded to the -132 configuration.
-The F110-GE-132 was selected to power the F-16E/F Block 60 for the United Arab Emirates.
-Engine flight tests began in 2003, and first delivery was in 2005.
-Some of the technology from the -132 is shared with the F110 Service Life Extension Program (SLEP).
+The -132 produces 19000 lbf of thrust in intermediate power and 32500 lbf in afterburner but can also be tuned to run at -129 thrust levels to increase inspection intervals from 4,300 cycles to 6,000; the older -129 can be upgraded to the -132 configuration, with the new fan being a modular component.
+The F110-132 was selected to power the F-16E/F Block 60 for the United Arab Emirates.
+Flight tests began in 2003, and the first engine was delivered in 2005.

+Technology from the -132 as well as from commercial CFM56 developments have been applied to the F110 Service Life Extension Program (SLEP), and F110-129 upgraded with SLEP technology were given the designation -129C.
+Further improved subvariants with 6,000-cycle intervals were designated -129D (for the F-16) and -129E (for the F-15).
+The -129E also powers the TAI Kaan prototype.